-Coastal Enterprises, Inc. (CEI) and its for-profit subsidiary, CEI Capital Management LLC (CCML), have been awarded $858 million of investment capacity under the U.S. Treasury Department’s New Markets Tax Credit (NMTC) program.
-CCML has placed $783 million of this capacity in 80 projects triggering total private capital investment in low-income communities of over $2.14 billion that directly supports CEI’s triple bottom-line or “3E” measures for Economic progress, social Equity, and Environmental sustainability.
+Coastal Enterprises, Inc. (CEI) and its for-profit subsidiary, CEI Capital Management LLC (CCML), have been awarded $858 million of investment capacity under the U.S. Treasury Department’s New Markets Tax Credit (NMTC) program and $41.6 million under the Maine New Markets Capital Investment (NMCI) program.
+CCML has placed $869.6 million of this capacity in 88 projects triggering total private capital investment in low-income communities of over $2.3 billion that directly supports CEI’s triple bottom-line or “3E” measures for Economic progress, social Equity, and Environmental sustainability.
 CCML has a national service area under the NMTC program with an emphasis on rural areas.

 Impacts and Investments